 Presto Server Types

-Coordinators and workers are the two types of Presto servers.
+When it comes to Presto Server Types, Coordinators and workers are the two types of Presto servers.
 Here’s a look at each server type in more detail.

 A Presto coordinator parses statements, plans queries, and manages Presto worker nodes.
 A Presto installation is also the node to which a client connects to submit statements for execution.
 Every Presto installation must have a Presto coordinator alongside one or more Presto workers.
 For development or testing purposes, a single instance of Presto can be configured to perform both roles.